 One of the big concerns for almost all the WordPress users is how to make the website run faster.
 In fact, the reduction of the server response time can achieve a large improvement.
 And in the following, we have listed some useful tips on how to reduce server response time in WordPress.

 To explain in a simple way, the SRT is the amount of time between a web browser sending a specific request to the web server and the server machine responding to the request.
 The most common request is to open and to load a webpage.
+There is no way for website to load in a fast way with the long server response time.
 Generally, if your visitors request for opening a page but need to wait for a long time to get the server request, it can be really frustrating.
-This can surely lead to the loss of traffic.
+This can surely lead to the loss of traffic and a bad impression on your brand.
 So, how to deal with this bad situation?
 The following tips can give you the inspiration.

 Check Your WordPress Server Response Speed